Electric cars are much cheaper to run than traditional cars and help you go green at the same time

 You may have noticed the Nissan Leaf, Renault Zoe, and various Tesla and BMW electric models on UK roads for the last few years.

-If you keep your eyes peeled, you will also now spot EVs made by Ford, Volvo, MG, Jaguar, VW, Hyundai, Audi, Mercedes, Kia, Polestar and others.
-Soon all manufacturers will offer electric cars and gradually phase out their petrol/diesel cars.
+If you keep your eyes peeled, you will also now spot EVs made by Ford, Volvo, MG, Jaguar, VW, Hyundai, Audi, Mercedes, Kia, Polestar, BYD and many more.
+Soon all manufacturers will offer a wide range of electric cars and gradually phase out their petrol/diesel cars.

 Some electric vehicles have both a battery and a petrol/diesel engine.
 These cars are known as ‘hybrids’.